-The Political Parties and Groups form themselves and exercise their activities freely within the condition of respecting the laws of the Republic, the principles of national sovereignty and of democracy.
+The Political Parties and Groups form themselves and exercise their activities freely under the condition of respecting the laws of the Republic, the principles of national sovereignty and of democracy.
 They are equal in rights and subject to the same obligations.

-Political Parties or Groups created on regional, confessional, tribal, ethnic or racial bases, are forbidden.
+Political Parties or Groups created on regional, confessional, tribal, ethnic or racial bases, are prohibited.

-The Political Parties and Groups concur in the formation of the will of the people and in the expression of suffrage.
+The Political Parties and Groups concur in [concourent/contribute to] the formation of the will of the people and in the expression of suffrage.